Texas Hold 'Em (song): Live performances

-2024 NFL Halftime show

 On December 25, 2024, Beyoncé debuted "Texas Hold 'Em" live as the closing song of her 2024 NFL Halftime Show set list, mixing the song's "Pony Up" remix and "Break My Soul" into the live rendition.

-Cowboy Carter Tour

-Beyoncé included "Texas Hold 'Em" onto the Cowboy Carter Tour setlist, ending the song with an improved remedy of the iconic Beyoncé Bowl riff, before transiting into "Crazy In Love".
+Beyoncé included the song in the Cowboy Carter Tour setlist, ending the song with an improved remedy of the iconic Beyoncé Bowl riff, before transiting into "Crazy In Love".